Chrispapge96/Chrispapge96/README.md

 - 👋 Hi, I’m @Chrispapge96
 - 👀 I’m interested in the world!
 - 🌱 I’m currently learning embedded electronics
-- 💞️ I’m looking to collaborate on enything.
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ???

 <!---